procrastinate-org/procrastinate/docs/quickstart.rst

 In the logs, you can see the values as they are computed.

-Congratulations, you've succefully procrastinated the execution of your first task :)
+Congratulations, you've successfully procrastinated the execution of your first task :)

 Your final file
 ---------------